top of page

 Cornerstone event: April Workshop

-Making Waves is made with, by, and for young women, queer and gender diverse people, aged 14-24, who want to speak up and make a difference.
+Making Waves is made with, by, and for young women, aged 14-24, who want to speak up and make a difference.

-1) learn more about what is happening in the world and how this impacts young people and their futures.
+1) learn more about what is happening and what to do about it.

 2) have more opportunities to connect with participants in small groups.

-• Ziyana Kotadia, young wavemaker and gender justice advocate, who will help us understand what is happening in the world right now, and what is needed to make change.
+• Ziyana Kotadia, young wavemaker and gender justice advocate, will help us understand what is happening in Alberta and why it matters for gender equality.

-• Shari Graydon, catalyst of Informed Opinions, who will share stories and research to make clear why women’s voices matter, why we need to speak up, and how to do so effectively.
+• Shari Graydon, catalyst of Informed Opinions, shares stories and research to make clear why women’s voices matter, why we need to speak up, and how to do so effectively.

 Thanks to the generosity of our sponsors, including Bennett Jones and The Calgary Foundation, as well as a dedicated group of supporters, the workshop is FREE!

-If you (or an adult in your life) would like to support Making Waves, we very happily accept donations (see homepage)
+If you (or an adult in your life) would like to support Making Waves, we very happily accept donations.
+Visithttps://www.makewavesmakechange.ca and click on the donate button.

 Proposed Agenda